doubletwist13/resolver-formula/README.md

 Known Issues
 -------------
-    - Although This formula follows the 'v5' template-formula as a template, I don't yet know how to get the test stuff working (I'm don't come from a development background) - so don't expect that to work at all at this time.
+    - Although This formula follows the 'v5' template-formula as a template, I don't yet know how to get the test stuff working (I don't come from a development background) - so don't expect that to work at all at this time.
 Hopefully soon I'll have time to figure that out and add it to all of my formulas.

 Available states
 ----------------